Throwback Thursday: Melissa Joan Hart’s Maxim Cover Shoot Was Steamier Than We Ever Realized

-Every week, we send someone stumbling into the dark Maxim archives to see what we were up to way back when.
-This week we're going back to October of 1999, when Melissa Joan Hart was a teenage witch, our parents listened to Kenny G, and Pierce Brosnan was 007.
+Every now and then, we send someone stumbling into the dark Maxim archives to see what we were up to way back when.
+This week we’re going back to October of 1999, when Melissa Joan Hart was a teenage witch, our parents listened to Kenny G, and Pierce Brosnan was 007.

 Cover Girl: Melissa Joan Hart